King of Cars: Josh "Chop" Towbin

-Mark Deeter a.k.a.
-Deeter
+Mark Deeter (a.k.a.
+Deeter)

 Started off as a salesman then was promoted to Sales Team Leader and was just recently promoted to the Sales Tower.
 Deeter loves his hair and wrestled Man-Hole in baby oil.

-Auto Marshall
+Bobby Hood (a.k.a. the Auto Marshall)

-The Auto Marshall dresses in Western attire - boots, spurs, tight-pants, and a hat.
+The Auto Marshall dresses in Western attire—boots, spurs, tight-pants, and a hat.
 His real name is Bobby Hood.
 He sold cars in Amarillo Texas and previously worked for Papa John's Pizza.